MonitorAmbientLight/mal-master/README.md

 **Congratulations!** You have successfully installed the MAL app on your Android device.
 You can now use the app and explore its features.

-## Getting Started with the MAL App
+## Quick Start Guide: Getting Started with the MAL App

 The MAL App provides a user-friendly interface for controlling your MAL-Hardware.
 This Quick Start Guide will help you navigate through the app and make the most of its features.